Review and road test of the Lexus IS

 Design and Build

 Otherwise, things are much as they were before, which means a classy cabin with best-in-class standards of kneeroom at the back.
 And the boot?
-Well the batteries that must be housed beneath its floor in the hybrid IS 300h model rob you of 30-litres of space, but that still leaves a class-competitive 450-litres of room on offer.
+Well the batteries that must be housed beneath its floor in this hybrid IS 300h model rob you of 30-litres of space, but that still leaves a class-competitive 450-litres of room on offer.
 And, as long as you avoid entry-level trim, there's a 60/40 split-folding rear seat for those times when you want to avoid the home delivery charge after a trip to IKEA.

 Market and Model